Request An Appointment

 A smiling woman chatting with her dentist

-You can’t stop all dental emergencies, but you can reduce your risk of having one.
+Since accidents sometimes happen, you can’t stop all dental emergencies.
+You can, however, reduce your risk of experiencing one.
 Just remember to do the following: